If you love Hawaiian banana bread, then you will love this version! I spiced it up a bit with cinnamon and nutmeg and thew in some chocolate chips!

 - Preheat your oven to 350 degrees F. Generously grease a standard loaf pan and set aside.

 - In the bowl of a stand mixer fitted with the paddle attachment or in a large bowl if using a handheld mixer, cream together the sugars with the butter on medium speed until light and fluffy, about 2-3 minutes.
+Add the bananas and mix well.

-- In a separate bowl, mix together the bananas, flour, cinnamon, nutmeg, salt, and baking soda together.
+- In a separate bowl, mix together the flour, cinnamon, nutmeg, salt, and baking soda together.
 Turn your mixer down to low and slowly add in the dry ingredients and mix until everything just comes together.

 - Turn the mixer off and fold in the chocolate chips using a rubber spatula or with a wooden spoon.